turingschool/front-end-curriculum/lessons/module-3/mvc.md

 handed.

 The **Controller** acts as the go-between for the Model and the View.
-It handles any user interaction coming from the View, and uses the determines any changes that may need to be made to the Model.
+It handles any user interaction coming from the View, and determines any changes that may need to be made to the Model.
 It can also manipulate data from the Model to give to the View, for rendering a final output.